Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 Simplify Jobs Pricing

-Important framing: Simplify Copilot itself, the autofill workflow this review focuses on, is free.
+Important framing: Copilot itself, the autofill workflow this review focuses on, is free.
 The prices on the page above are for Simplify+, an upgrade that adds AI-tailored resumes, AI cover letters, networking suggestions, and stronger essay-answer assistance on top of the free Copilot baseline.
-You can use Copilot indefinitely without ever paying.
+You can use the extension indefinitely without ever paying.

 - Free - Copilot autofill (basic), Matches job board, application tracker, referral tools.